Christmas is one of the most beloved and awaited holidays for children of all ages, especially in the Philippines.

 It is even common knowledge that our country celebrates this particular season the longest.
 It usually starts as early as September and ends as late as February.

-Malls start playing Mariah Carey’s All I Want For Christmas and Jose Mari Chan’s Christmas in our Hearts.
-We decorate our houses with trees, lights, and lanterns.
-We buy gifts for our friends and families, sometimes spending more than we have.
+Malls start playing Mariah Carey and Jose Mari Chan’s Christmas songs, and we decorate our houses with trees, lights, and lanterns.
+We buy gifts for our friends and families, sometimes even spending more than we have.

-And with the reopening of the economy and returning to normalcy from the pandemic.
-It seems that we are also returning to our regular Christmas traditions and spending.
+And with the economy returning to normalcy after the pandemic.
+We also returned to our regular holiday traditions and spending.

 Though our country is primarily a Christian nation, it seems that we often attribute Christmas with the wrong priority.
 We are more leaning towards our consumerist routines and our desire for social gatherings.
 Sadly, we often forget and sometimes neglect the real reason behind the season.

 Why do we celebrate Christmas?

 For unto us a Child is born, Unto us a Son is given; And the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.Isaiah 9:6

 Lest we forget, the real reason for Christmas is to commemorate the birth of our Lord and Savior Jesus Christ.

 Though we don’t know the actual date, it is still an excellent reminder that Christmas is a celebration for Christ.